 Early Bird gets to be in Group 1

-At 6:50am Sunday morning we were picked up and met two other American couples that we’d spend the rest of the day with as Group 1 since our guide, Rob, was the leader of the entire white water rafting trip.
+At 6:50am Sunday morning I was picked up and met two other American couples that I’d spend the rest of the day with as Group 1 since our guide, Rob, was the leader of the entire white water rafting trip.
 During the ride he started giving us more details about the itinerary for the day and explaining some of the rafting commands we’d need to know on the river.
 Upon arrival at the rafting company’s Exploration Center, we were served a typical Costa Rican breakfast consisting of Pinto Gallo (spiced rice and beans), eggs, fruit, and coffee.
 After breakfast we prepped for the day ahead: slathering on sunscreen (despite the rain that was in the forecast for our entire trip), changing into swimsuits under clothes we didn’t mind getting wet, and stowing our backpacks in the secure lockers on site.
 Then it was back into the vans to reach to our launch point on Río Pacuare.

 It was an organized chaos with the guides getting us all geared up with life jackets, helmets, and paddles while simultaneously loading up all the necessary gear for the day and amicably heckling each other.
 A sight to behold, each of the guys in our group had a GoPro mounted to his helmet.
-All three of us ladies started laughing at them while they helped each other adjust the cameras.
+Us ladies started laughing at them while they helped each other adjust the cameras.
 We rafters then received a safety briefing before climbing into our rafts and pushing off.

 Let’s Raft that River